Beginning the Semester

 DL faculty are strongly encouraged to use Blackboard—its features can help provide students greater access to course information; such as the syllabus, and instructional resources through one convenient portal.
 Faculty should refer to the Blackboard Support website for essential information on getting started using Blackboard, as well as Faculty and Student FAQs, Quick Start Guides, and Blackboard User Manuals.
-Note: Faculty, staff, and students use their ACCeID to access Blackboard.
-Instructions for getting started and activating the ACCeID can be found on the ACC website.

 The Early Intervention program focuses on DL students who may need additional support in a non-traditional learning environment, and assists faculty in keeping those students in their courses as active participants.
 By reaching out to at-risk students early in the semester, we can increase their opportunities for success.
 Use the Early Intervention Request Form to contact Distance Learning for assistance in reaching students who have missed orientations, fallen behind in coursework, neglected to submit assignments or exams, or if we can provide student services referral information to you or your students.
 Note: Students attending Texas public colleges can withdraw from no more than six courses during their undergraduate career.
 DL faculty are strongly encouraged to submit an Early Intervention request before withdrawing non-participating students from DL courses.

 In order to make course information readily available to all students, DL instructors are expected to have their course syllabus online.
 Please post your current syllabus on your course website or in Blackboard.
 The syllabus is an especially important resource for DL students; it must be accurate and provide all necessary information for students to maximize their time and efforts and complete the course successfully.